USD1 (USD1)

 Overview

-Where it trades: The asset is actively traded on leading platforms such as Binance, Manifest and Humidifi, which currently concentrate a large share of its spot market activity.
+Where it trades: The asset is actively traded on leading platforms such as Binance, BTCC and DigiFinex, which currently concentrate a large share of its spot market activity.
+Depth and spreads can shift as volume rotates between venues.
+A broader venue footprint can help smooth execution during normal conditions.

-Market assessment: Bull score 0/100 — Not applicable (stablecoin).
+Market assessment: Bull score 0/100 - Not informative for stablecoins.
 Risk: Stable.
 Cycle: Stable.

 USD1: political weight on a digital dollar